chrisgrieser/shimmering-obsidian/documentation/Installation.md

 4. _Recommended:_ After installing the workflow, you should configure the settings of this workflow to make use of most of its features.
 Refer to the [Workflow Configuration](Workflow%20Configuration.md) for further information.

 ## Optional Requirements
-These requirements are *only necessary for specific features* of this workflow.
+These requirements are only necessary for specific features of this workflow.
 If you do not plan to use the respective feature, you can forego installing the requirement for it.
-It is recommended to install all requirements listed here to be able to use all features of _Shimmering Obsidian_.

 | Name                                                                                                                                         | Type                      | Function                                                                                                     |
 | -------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------- | ------------------------------------------------------------------------------------------------------------ |